Volunteer Income Tax Assistance (VITA)

 - Definition of Qualifying Child.

-- To be a qualifying child, the child must be younger than the taxpayer, unless the child is permanently and totally disabled.
+To be a qualifying child, the child must be younger than the taxpayer, unless the child is permanently and totally disabled.
 If the parents of a child can claim the child as a qualifying child but neither parent claims the child, no other eligible person can claim the child as a qualifying child unless that person’s AGI is higher than the highest AGI of any parent of the child.
-A taxpayer’s child is a qualifying child for purposes of the child tax credit only if the taxpayer can and does claim an exemption for the child.
+A taxpayer’s child is a qualifying child for purposes of the Child Tax Credit only if the taxpayer can claim the child as a dependent.

 - Rules for Children of Divorced or Separated Parents.